 BUDGET

 The most expensive tour does not necessarily mean the best, but the least expensive tours lack in quality of service, and may be deficient in safety.
 You should also consider the impact cheap tours have on the Galapagos ecosystem.
 As professed by the World Wide Fund for Nature (WWF), there is a real cost to conservation, and sustainable tourism in Galapagos will only be achieved through the support of high quality, well-interpreted, low-impact, live-aboard tours run by conscientious, qualified operators (WWF article) .
-Operators selling cheap tours are putting quantity ahead of quality and undermining conservation efforts.
+Operators selling cheap tours put quantity ahead of quality and undermine conservation efforts.

-High quality tours, on the other hand, do not have to be expensive.
-There is a range of great trips in the $4000-$6500 per person price range.
+High quality tours, on the other hand, do not have to be exorbitantly expensive.
+There is a range of great trips in the $7000-$9000 per person price range.
 With our years of experience, and with our local and up-to-date knowledge of the operations in Galapagos, we are in the best position to recommend the best tours for your budget.
 Let us help you narrow down your search.